|Policy Title||Respiratory Protection|

-The Environmental Health and Safety Department (EH&S) will coordinate respiratory protection program activities that include the purchasing, maintenance, training, and record keeping.
+The Environmental Health and Safety Department (EH&S) will coordinate respiratory protection program activities that include qualitative fit testing, purchasing, maintenance, training, and record keeping.
 These activities are based on the requirements set forth in OSHA 29 CFR 1910.134.
-Although EH&S is responsible for administration of the program, Management Procedure Number 807 identifies those positions having the responsibility and authority for achieving program objectives.
+Although EH&S is responsible for administration of the program, Management Procedure Number 1019 identifies those positions having the responsibility and authority for achieving program objectives.

-Each department head is obligated and authorized to stop any unsafe activity that involves a student, a faculty or staff member, or a visitor under his/her cognizance.
+Each department head is obligated and authorized to stop any unsafe activity that involves a student, a faculty or staff member, or a visitor under their cognizance.
 This includes the improper use or (non-use) of respiratory protection devices.
-The department head is expected to obtain assistance from EH&S in providing this program for his/her department.
+The department head is expected to obtain assistance from EH&S in providing this program for their department.

 Supervisors must be familiar with and inform his/her employees and students of hazardous and potentially hazardous air contaminants associated with an operation.
 If a supervisor cannot provide this information, or if a special assessment of an area or operation must be made, assistance can be requested through EH&S. The supervisor must also be able to assure that those persons understand and participate in the Respiratory Protection Program i.e., receive training, properly use and maintain respirators, keep records.

 Individuals participating in the Respiratory Protection Program must properly wear their respirators wherever the threat to health and safety from airborne contaminants exists.
-Participants must also maintain his/her equipment as directed.
+Participants must also maintain their equipment as directed.